-Built in 2010, by Chesapeake Shipbuilding of Salisbury, Maryland (hull #94) as the Charles Burton for the Vane Brothers Company of Baltimore, Maryland.
+Built in 2010, by the Chesapeake Shipbuilding Corporation of Salisbury, Maryland (hull #94) as the Charles Burton for the Vane Brothers Company of Baltimore, Maryland.

 Named for Charles "Charley" Burton Hughes.
 The youngest son of the Vane Brothers Company President C. Duff Hughes.